Coachella's second weekend featured sets from Billie Eilish, Harry Styles, Carly Rae Jepsen - KESQ

 She recovered to play her upbeat song “Oxytocin,” telling the crowd, “This is the moment of the night.
 You guys have been here for so long.”

-Eilish also brought Paramount singer Hayley Williams on stage to perform with her, saying, “Oh, look!
+Eilish also brought Paramore singer Hayley Williams on stage to perform with her, saying, “Oh, look!
 An empty seat.
 Who’s that for?
 Everybody, can we please welcome my friend Hayley Williams!”

 Williams said it was her first Coachella, telling the crowd, “Thanks for sharing this with me.
 This is sick!”